Jorch72/YAMSWiki/Specifying-your-own-launch-options.md

 Copy and paste this into your new `args.txt` file and edit accordingly.
 If you break your server, simply delete or rename the `args.txt` file and YAMS will go back to default settings.
 Using this file will render the jar, memory and optimisation settings useless.

 ##Running other server jars
 This does open the opportunity to run additional jars than the three that YAMS supports, simply replace the `-jar` argument with the location of your custom jar.
+It makes sense to keep it in the same folder as the other jars but give it a different name than "minecraft_server.jar" (or the others in there) as otherwise it will be overwritten every update.